Court Processes FAQ

 To request a hearing, submit a written request to the Court or appear at the downtown Court, 810 East Overland.

-If you do not pay off your fine in 180 days AND you do not request a hearing before the Judge, the Judge may issue a capias arrest warrant for you for not fulfilling your sentencing requirement.
-You can be arrested.
+If you do not pay off your fine in 180 days and you do not request a hearing before the judge, you will be set for a Pre-Capias Hearing.
+If you do not attend, a capias warrant will be issued and you may be arrested.

 I have a warrant because I did not appear at arraignment or trial as I promised to do.
 May I have a payment plan?